Ching / The WellWater Over Wood

 Great Image

-Water over wood: the image of the Well.
-The noble person comforts the people and urges them to help one another.
+Water over wood: the image of THE WELL.
+Thus the superior man encourages the people at their work, And exhorts them to help one another.

 Line Judgments